eclab/grains/mono/README.md

-# Mono-M
+# Mono

-Mono-M is a MIDI-driven Monophonic synthesizer with a mixed square/saw/triangle and sine waves.
+Mono is a MIDI-driven Monophonic synthesizer with a mixed square/saw/triangle and sine waves.
-Mono-M is meant to run on the AE Modular GRAINS, but it could be adapted to any Arduino.
+Mono is meant to run on the AE Modular GRAINS, but it could be adapted to any Arduino.

-Mono-M can mix between square and sine, saw and sine, or triangle and sine.
+Mono can mix between square and sine, saw and sine, or triangle and sine.
 You select which one you want in the code.
 The default is square and sine.

 You can set the amount of square/saw/tringle vs sine wave.